Henrietta Barnett School: Present day

 As of 2016, the school is ranked by The Telegraph as the best performing state school in the country, with GCSE and A Level results combined.
 The school placed 1st according to GCSE results and 2nd for A Level results.
 96.13% of GCSE grades and 85.52% A Level grades achieved were A* or A.

 In 2017 the school was featured as the case study in a Sunday Times article on the success of single-sex state schools.

-Years Seven to Ten have cohorts of 100 students per year, since the class sizes were reduced to 25 pupils in September 2013.
+Currently, Years 7 to 11 have cohort sizes of 104 students per year.
 External applicants are also admitted for the Sixth Form based on GCSE grades.

 The school was previously awarded Music Specialist Status due to its outstanding music department, and became a Specialist Music College with English.
 Although awarded academy status in 2012, the school continues to specialise in Music and English.

 The school offers all students participation in The Duke of Edinburgh's Award, at all levels.
 It also runs the Young Enterprise scheme annually.

 In September 2007, the school opened a new multi-gym containing a variety of different exercise machines.
 In 2009 the school's science wing was completely refurbished to provide 8 modern labs.
-Sports facilities have also been improved, including the new MUGA area.
+Sports facilities have also been improved, including the new multi-use games area (MUGA).
 In 2011 they received over £9 million to build state of the art facilities at the school.
 This building project has since been completed, providing the school with two outstanding new blocks: one for Music and Drama and the other for Design & Technology and Art, including two computer rooms.
 These also house teaching rooms for peripatetic music lessons, practice rooms and a café for older students.
 In December 2015, the new £350,000 library was opened.

-In September 2021, Clare Wagner took over as headteacher.